 Note: This provision is the foundation of the state parliamentary system

-The Constitution has mentioned the authority of the governor to decide the validity of his actions taken in his own discretion in circumstances where his actions are called into action.
+The Constitution has mentioned the authority of the governor to decide the validity of his actions taken at his own discretion in circumstances where his actions are called into action.

 Governor’s Discretionary Powers